SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/4-linkedin-education-badge.md

 5. **End Date**
    - The month you graduated from the Cloud Engineering Bootcamp
 6. **Description**
    - Comprehensive training in cloud architecture, AWS services, and DevOps practices.
-View my cloud engineering projects here: \<PORTFOLIO-LINK>

 ![alt text](image-2.png)